Skip to content

 How can I order a solid oak dining table?

 Go to our 3D configurator to design your ideal solid oak dining table and order it online.
-You can customize the size, material, and other details.
+You can adjust the size, material, and other details.

 What materials are used for the solid oak tables?